| African Safaris |

 There is a cash bar on the cruise if you feel you would like to enjoy a cold drink as you watch a magnificent sunset

 aboard the boat before returning to the lodge in time to freshen up before dinner.

-The early mornings are the best time to find the cats as they make their way back into the shade for the heat of
+The early mornings are the best time to find the cats as they are at their most

-the day – often after making a kill in the night.
-Prides of Lions are very often seen on these early morning game
+the day.
+Often having made a kill during the night, prides of lions are very often seen on these early morning game